Chapter 67 BWV 132 Bereitet die Wege, bereitet die Bahn!

 For the fourth Sunday of Advent (for John the Baptist).

 The significance of this work lies in the precision of its dating; it is marked 1715 in Bach′s own hand (Dürr p 88).
 Unlike some of the earlier extant cantatas, it moves away from the sectional structures which had been a feature, particularly of the choruses.
-In fact, there is no chorus in C 132 but, this aside, its overall shape is more recognisable in the form that we have come to associate with Bach′s cantatas, alternating arias and recitatives leading to a final chorale.
+In fact, there is no chorus in C 132 but, this aside, its overall shape is more recognisable in the form that we have come to associate with Bach′s more well known cantatas, alternating arias and recitatives leading to a final chorale.
 (The chorale is, as we shall note below, missing from the transmitted score but there is little doubt that one was intended since there is no precedent for ending with a lightly scored aria).

 The theme of the work is a call to the faithful to prepare for the coming of the Messiah with all the implications of this momentous event e.g. the establishment of true faith (which may have temporarily waned), open confession of transgressions and a recalling of the great gifts He has bestowed upon us, the most significant being salvation.
 There is a moment of personal introspection and the cantata ends with a prayer that we be awakened and chastened, turning our thoughts only to Him.
 The instrumental forces are, as with most of these early works, quite modest, strings, one oboe and continuo which includes a doubling bassoon.